Nesta seção, disponibilizo uma curadoria com o que considero livros importantes e de qualidade comprovada voltados ao tema Auditoria de TI e Sistemas.

 Auditoria da tecnologia da informação reúne um conjunto de conhecimentos e práticas empresariais em constante mutação, exigindo dos profissionais das áreas organizacionais contínua atualização.

-Este livro, com conteúdo renovado e com exemplos da aplicabilidade e utilidade das ferramentas para exercício em auditoria em informática, expõe as percepções da auditoria de sistemas de informação, atendendo a necessidades acadêmicas e empresariais para melhor gestão dos negócios informatizados.
+Com conteúdo renovado e exemplos da aplicabilidade e uso das ferramentas para exercício em auditoria em informática, expõe as percepções da auditoria de sistemas de informação, atendendo a necessidades acadêmicas e empresariais para melhor gestão dos negócios informatizados.